 Immediately, Jesus said, "Be of good cheer!
 It is I; do not be afraid."
 Another version of the Bible says "Take courage!
 It is I; do not be afraid."
 And yet another says "Take heart!
 It is I; do not be afraid."
 So, Jesus knows they are afraid of what they do not understand and he knows that in order for them to overcome that fear, they must take courage.

 Did you get that?
 It wasn't something that came naturally.
 It was something they had to take, a choice they had to make, an action they had to take.
 And in His presence, they were able to settle their hearts.
 Peter even had the opportunity to walk on water!
 But once Peter began to walk on water, his mind, again, didn't comprehend how he could be doing it so once again he became afraid and started to sink.
-Jesus reached out his arm to him and pulled him up out of the water.
-He understood the fear Peter felt and had compassion on him.
+Again, Peter was faced with another opportunity to "take" when he reached out to take the extended hand of Jesus and He pulled him out of the water.
+Jesus understood the fear Peter felt and had compassion on him, but again, it had to be a choice Peter made to take what Jesus was offering freely.

 Today, if you are beginning to feel paralyzed by your fear or if you are sinking because you feel like it's more than you can comprehend, I want you to remember this verse and repeat it over and over in your mind: